syedfardeenjeelani/syedfardeenjeelani/README.md

     ],
     contact: "syedfardeenjeelani13@gmail.com",
     hoursPracticed: 6,
-    funFact: `I'm also known as 'Hacker ${this.hoursPracticed > 5 ? 'for a Reason' : 'not yet a hacker'}' on YouTube!` };
+    funFact: `I'm also known as 'Hacker ${this.hoursPracticed > 5 ? 'for a Reason' : 'Dead'}' on YouTube!` };

 console.log("Welcome to my profile!");